 Welcome to TickPick's detailed BB&T Pavilion seating chart page.
 We have everything you need to know about BB&T Pavilion from detailed row and seat numbers, to where the best seats are.
 Have a question about seat obstructions, concert configurations, venue parking or anything else relating to BB&T Pavilion?
-Ask below in the comments!No hidden service fees.
-100% BuyerTrust guarantee.
+Ask below in the comments!No service fees.
+100% BuyerTrust Guarantee.

 Although the best seats for concerts at Susquehanna Bank Center may be the first few rows in front of the stage, the VIP boxes which are set between the 100s and 200s have their own perks.
 Perks include VIP parking, wait service, and access to a VIP club.
 Our recommendation is to get seats that are as close to the stage as possible instead.